 Welcome book lovers.
 You are amongst friends here.
 This site aims to provide book reviews, articles about books and authors, possibly an interview or two here and there and some short stories by our reviewers.
 If you like what you see sign up to our RSS feed.
 If you would like to write for Illiterarty, either your own material or a book review, please contact us.
 Enjoy!

-If this was a cartoon, it would be South Park's John Edwards episode.
+If this was the central character from a film, it would be John Cusack in High Fidelity.